svm-suite/svm-suite.github.io/README.md

 // work in progress //
 ```

 *Compute-stateless.svm* is planned to be a service virtual machine providing stateless computing operations.
-Such operations, using this service, may be suitable to perform automated reasoning tasks.
+Such operations, using this service virtual machine, may be suitable to perform automated reasoning tasks.

 ```
 (